dmytro-anokhin/url-image/README.md

 ### Incremental Image Loading

 `URLImage` supports incremental image loading.
-This way of loading image can create better user experience especially when using with interlaced PNG, GIF, or progressive JPEG format.
+This way of loading image can create better user experience when using with interlaced PNG, GIF, or progressive JPEG format.
 Set `incremental` flag to enable it:

 ```swift
 URLImage(url, incremental: true)